 Progress so far

-We began our work in Uganda by training and certifying surgeons to correct the in-turned eyelashes of people with trichiasis.
-We have also trained 5,641 case finders to locate people in need of treatment, which has helped reduce the time surgeons spend screening patients at outreach camps.
-This has enabled us to treat 24,000 people who needed pain-relieving and potentially sight-saving surgery.
+We began our work in Uganda by training and certifying 68 surgeons to correct the in-turned eyelashes of people with trichiasis.
+We have also trained more than 8,200 case finders to locate people in need of treatment, which has helped reduce the time surgeons spend screening patients at outreach camps.
+This has enabled us to treat more than 30,500 people who needed pain-relieving and potentially sight-saving surgery.